otnansirk/laravel-xendit/docs/Balance.md

 # Balance

-You can use the APIs below to interface with Xendit's `BalanceApi`.
+You can use the APIs below to interface with Xendit's `Balance`.

 ```php
 <?php